 If you are selected to be a BioTAP Scholar, there are several expectations.
 The requirements include:

 - Attendance at the RDS session.
 The RDS will guide Scholars through the process of designing their research projects.
-For the 2018 cohort, you will need to arrive in Columbus, OH on Sunday, June 17, 2018, and stay through the afternoon of Tuesday, June 19.
 The BioTAP network grant will pay for your travel, two nights of single occupancy housing, per diem while at the RDS, and a $200 honorarium for your RDS participation.
-If you are staying for the ABLE conference, you will also have the opportunity to present your research plans at an ABLE 2018 mini-workshop.

 - Participation in six Virtual Learning Community sessions.
 Some will be online synchronously with your BioTAP Scholars cohort, and some will be online asynchronously.
 These sessions will support implementation of your project.

 - Acquisition of IRB Certification.
-You will need to earn certification to conduct human subjects research from your institution in spring 2018, and conduct a human subjects-approved GTA TPD research project in 2018-2019.
+You will need to earn certification to conduct human subjects research from your institution, and conduct a human subjects-approved GTA TPD research project over the year of the project.

 - Access to a research population.
 You will need a population of GTAs and a GTA TPD program to work with on a project, as well as enough research funding and time to conduct the project.

 - Compilation of your research project results in the form of a final project abstract.

 Thank you for your interest in this exciting initiative!

 If you have questions about the BioTAP Scholars or application, please contact Beth Schussler at firstname.lastname@example.org.